Main content of the website

 Property Taxes

 A 5% penalty will apply after July 31 on outstanding tax balances.
-Property owners should allow sufficient time for mail delivery or processing time when paying online or through a bank, as penalties will not be waived due to late receipt of payments.
+When paying online or through a bank, allow sufficient time for mail delivery or processing.
+Penalties will not be waived due to late receipt of payments.

-In addition to the municipal portion of taxes, property owners will notice provincial requisitions on their tax notice, which include school support and Green Acres Foundation (seniors housing) funding.
+In addition to the municipal portion of taxes that the County collects for its own operations, you will notice provincial requisitions on your tax notice.
+The County is required to collect these on behalf of the provincial government.
+This includes school support and Green Acres Foundation (seniors housing) funding.

-If you have any questions regarding your tax and assessment notice, please contact the County Assessor at 403-328-5525.
+If you have questions regarding your tax and assessment notice, please contact the County Assessor at 403.328.5525.

 Property taxes help to fund municipal programs and services in Lethbridge County, including (but not limited to):